Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If your pain is not well controlled by taking morphine, or you have any unexpected side effects, see your doctor.
+If your pain is not well controlled by taking morphine, or you have any unexpected or unwanted side effects, see your doctor.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.